proxytype/NetworkSnifferLib/README.md

 # NetworkSnifferLib
-Simple Network Sniffer for detetcing packets from all local network interfaces c#.
+Introducing a straightforward Network Sniffer tool developed in C#.
+This lightweight application is designed to detect and analyze packets across all local network interfaces.
+Utilizing C# for simplicity and efficiency, this sniffer provides an easy-to-use solution for monitoring network activity on various interfaces.
+Enhance your network analysis capabilities with this user-friendly tool that allows you to effortlessly track and inspect data packets across your local network.

 **Must run under administrator privilege**